 In February 2014, The 105th Anniversary Charity Ball, “From the Heart” will benefit the Cardiovascular Intensive Care Unit.
-The 104th Anniversary Charity Ball, “When You Wish Upon a Star” benefitted the Peckham Center for Cancer and Blood Disorders and the 103rd Anniversary Charity Ball, “Spectacular San Diego” benefited Rady Children’s Trauma Care Center at the Sam S. and Rose Stein Emergency Care Center.
+The 104th Anniversary Charity Ball, “When You Wish Upon a Star” benefited the Peckham Center for Cancer and Blood Disorders and the 103rd Anniversary Charity Ball, “Spectacular San Diego” benefited Rady Children’s Trauma Care Center at the Sam S. and Rose Stein Emergency Care Center.
 For more information about the Charity Ball, click here.

 Just as Rady Children’s addresses the needs of a whole family when one of its children is ill, the venerable Charity Ball draws upon the entire Rady Children’s family of donors to make this grand party a success year after year.